 This is a paragraph

 We've created a range of symbols and assets that can be used individually or assembled into new pieces.
 They work best when layered and combined using the colour palette above.
+They represent a human touch, built from marks made by human hands rather than computers.

 Our circular shapes, pebbles, marbles, cells, planets, all represent the people within organisations.
 They are the human elements in the complex whole.
 Unique and beautiful.
 That's why we never use the same symbol twice in the same image.